coolblue-koen/velocity-london-2018/README.md

 [Slides](https://cdn.oreillystatic.com/en/assets/1/event/276/Building%20resilient%20serverless%20systems%20Presentation.pdf)

 Things should be resilient when things are on fire.
-We should be confident that when everything is on fire, we should not worry
+We should be confident that when everything is on fire, we should not worry.

 ![this is fine](https://www.geek.com/wp-content/uploads/2016/08/this-is-fine-meme-625x350.jpg)

 - What happens when those vendor managed services fail?